186: No Such Thing As Russian Hacking in the Cockroach Election

 And sometimes the older members of the pack will die prematurely because they've starved themselves in order that younger members can thrive.

 And they regurgitate meat into each other's mouths throughout.
+So some animals do this to their young.

+They go and.
 So when they do it, they're altruistic.

 And yet, when I do that, I'm apparently a really creepy boyfriend.

-Your girlfriend's vegan, aren't you?
+Your girlfriend's vegan, actually.

 That really is unfair.

-Yeah, so they'll go and hunt, and then they'll bring back some food in their stomachs, and then they'll vomit it up into their fellow pack members' mouths if the other pack members were just too lazy to hunt.
+Yeah, so they'll go and hunt and then they'll bring back some food in their stomachs and then they'll vomit it up into their fellow pack members' mouths if the other pack members were just too lazy to hunt.

 We have previously mentioned, I think, that a buffalo vote

 with a sort of standing up and sitting down system.
+Yeah.

 But loads of animals vote.